 PhD research is about answering new questions, but what about the questions you have about researching a PhD?
 Whether you want to know what a doctorate involves, how long the degree (or thesis) is, or simply what ‘PhD’ actually stands for, this page can help.

 Below you can find some of the most frequently asked questions about studying a PhD.
 We’ve divided them into sections, introducing PhD study and the types of doctoral degree, explaining how to choose, apply for and fund your PhD as well as career prospects for people with a doctorate.

 Not sure what studying a PhD involves?
-The questions in this section will help explain how PhDs work and what they involve and how you actually get one.
+The questions in this section will help explain how PhDs work, what they involve and how you actually get one.

 For a more detailed description, see our guide: What is a PhD?

 A PhD is a postgraduate doctoral degree, usually completed after an undergraduate Bachelors and / or a Masters degree.
 PhD students carry out independent research towards an original thesis in their subject and receive the title ‘Doctor’ upon successful completion of their degree.

 PhD stands for Doctor of Philosophy.
 The term PhD come from the Latin: Philosophiae Doctor.
 It may also be written as Ph.D or DPhil.

 A PhD degree is a third-cycle postgraduate qualification, above both Bachelors and Masters degrees.
 It’s normally the highest level of academic degree someone can earn.
 In the UK education system, a PhD is known as a level 8 qualification (a Masters is level 7, unsurprisingly).

 In the UK, full-time PhDs last for three to four years depending on your programme / funding.
 This is typical for most countries, but there are exceptions.
 For example, PhD programmes in the USA are rather longer, lasting for six or seven years full-time, including a significant taught component.